-The NPPF was updated in July 2021.
-The revised NPPF promotes a presumption in favour of sustainable development for both plan making and decision-taking (Paragraph 11).
+The NPPF was updated in September 2023.
+The NPPF promotes a presumption in favour of sustainable development for both plan making and decision-taking (Paragraph 11).

 Section 12 of the NPPF, "achieving well-designed places", states (paragraph 126) that 'good design is a key aspect of sustainable development, creates better places to live and work and helps make development acceptable to communities'